seancorfield/deps-new/README.md

 Creates a directory `projects/newlib` containing a new library project, with `myusername` as the "top" namespace and `mycoollib` as the main project namespace under that.

+In this new project, you can run `clojure -A:deps -T:build help/doc` to see what tasks are available in `build.clj`.
+You can run the following in the freshly-generated project:

+* `clojure -T:build test` -- run the tests (they'll fail until you fix them!)
+* `clojure -T:build ci` -- run the tests and build the library jar

+Consult the generated `README.md` file for additional details on how to run functions from the source code, run the tests, build the jar, install it locally or deploy it to Clojars.

 ## Create a Template